 In fact, the tiles and dice are all that is required to play the game and these rules have been written as if no other equipment is available.
 However, other equipment does usually form part of a set.
 The following can be used at the discretion of the players if available:

 There are many varieties of scoring sticks.
 It doesn't really matter what values are assigned to each stick as long as it's agreed up front and each player starts off with the same number of each type of stick.
-For the Japanese or American style games, higher values will need to be assigned but for the Chinese and British versions below, here are typical values to assign for two common stick combinations:
+For the Japanese or American style games, higher values will need to be assigned but for the Chinese and British versions below, here are typical values to assign at the beginning of the game:

 One of each of the the four wind tiles are placed face-down, shuffled and each player takes one.
 The players seat themselves according to this draw in the clockwise order N - W - S - E. Notice that these are NOT the standard compass positions.
 East the prevailing wind and the key position since this player starts, scores double and pays double for the round.
 For the each subsequent round, the positions change in one of two ways: